Questions about this event?

 Each spring, Luther College dedicates a day to showcase the impressive work of Luther students who have engaged in deep learning experiences.

-The day’s events will include sessions of oral presentations, a poster session, and community discussions to lift up the wide-ranging pursuit of knowledge that is happening in and out of Luther classrooms and around the world.
+The day’s events will include sessions of oral presentations, poster sessions, and community discussions to lift up the wide-ranging pursuit of knowledge that is happening in and out of Luther classrooms and around the world.
 To enable participation by the entire campus community, classes will not meet on this day.

 The Learning at Luther Showcase is designed to:

-• Provide a platform for Luther students to share scholarly work and creative inquiry
+• Provide a platform for Luther students to share scholarly work and creative inquiry.

-• Gather the Luther community to celebrate academic excellence through learning about the research projects, capstone works, and scholarly pursuits happening across campus
+• Gather the Luther community to celebrate academic excellence through learning about the research projects, capstone works, and scholarly pursuits happening across campus.

-• Stimulate academic discussions and foster connections within and across disciplines
+• Stimulate academic discussions and foster connections within and across disciplines.

-• Enable all students to learn about the process of creating new knowledge in order to envision their own engagement in future opportunities
+• Enable all students to learn about the process of creating new knowledge in order to envision their own engagement in future opportunities.

 • 9–10:15 a.m.
 Session I

 • 10:15–10:45 a.m.
-Community Gathering at CFL Stairs & Bentdahl Commons
+Community Gathering (Preus)

-• 11 a.m.–12 p.m.
-Session II
+• 10:45 a.m.–12 p.m.
+Session II & Poster Session A

 • Lunch Break

-• 1–2 p.m.
+• 1–2:15 p.m.
 Session III

-• 2:30–3:30 p.m.
-Session IV
+• 2:30–3:45 p.m.
+Session IV & Poster Session B

 Sessions I, II, III, and IV will be distributed throughout campus classrooms.
-Exact locations and titles for each presentation can be found in the complete program.

 Scholarship takes many forms and occurs in every academic discipline.
 Therefore, the Learning @ Luther Showcase welcomes any work that presents an academic product of your field.